srija-shenkeshi/interview-prep/README.md

 ## Exception Handling?
 An Exception is an Event that interrupts the normal flow of the program and requires special processing.

+try: The block of code that might throw an exception.

+catch: The block of code that handles the exception.

+finally: The block of code that executes regardless of whether an exception was thrown or not.

+throw: Used to explicitly throw an exception.

+throws: Declares that a method can throw an exception.

 **Built-in exceptions:** These exceptions can be further divided into two subcategories i.e., checked and unchecked Exceptions.
 Below are some of the built-in exceptions in Java: